Table of Contents

 Rewriting as a Last Resort

-For deeply outdated apps, rebuild modules from scratch.
-This is costly but necessary if dependencies can’t migrate.
+For severely outdated apps, rebuild modules from scratch.
+This is costly but necessary if dependencies cannot be migrated.

-Choose based on your app’s size and business needs.
-Our ASP.NET migration services can help assess the best path.
+Choose the approach based on your app’s size and business needs.
+Our ASP.NET migration services can help assess the best path forward.

 Essential Tools for .NET Migration